PavanMane/main-experimental/springdata-mongo/deploy/database/Readme.txt

 - Follow the instructions under the following blog: https://kubernetes.io/docs/tutorials/stateful-application/run-stateful-application/

+- Use any cloud provider.
+For this example i will be using Google cloud

+- Create project and container cluster in google cloud

+- Install "Google cloud SDK"

+- Check your googlecloud installation
+	*** gcloud config list

+- Install "Kubectl"
+	*** gcloud components update kubectl

 - First create a disk
 	*** gcloud compute disks create --size=15GB mongo-disk-demo1